DestroyerDarkNess/Halo-SyncHack/README.md

 ![(Main GUI)](https://i.ibb.co/p08FDnk/n4kl8wfkpb931.png)

-It is a Loader for Halo Custom Edition.
+It is a Multi-Cheat & Loader for Halo Custom Edition.

-[ Attention ] - The game must be run in windowed mode. | To do this run the game with the Argument: (-window)

 [ How to use ]